input-output-hk/catalyst-core/src/audit/README.md

 ```

-To keep track live you will need to decrypt the encrypted tally to verify our process.
-We will publish the *decrypt shares* and *public keys*, allowing you to decrypt and verify the results.
+During the voting event, the endpoint will return an encrypted tally.
+We will publish the *decrypt shares* and *public keys*, allowing you to decrypt and verify the process results.
 [See live tooling for more info](src/live/README.md)

-Once the voting event terminates this endpoint will return the *final* decrypted results which you then verify with the [offline tooling](src/offline/bin/README.md).
+Once the voting event terminates this endpoint will return the *final* decrypted results which you can then verify with catalyst [offline tooling](src/offline/bin/README.md).

 ```yaml
 ---